Mubarokahh/DevOps-Projects/Project 14.md

   ![image](https://github.com/Mubarokahh/DevOps-Projects/assets/135038657/1e34699a-c5c2-47fb-b0a2-8a245bbce7a1)

-* Integrate artifactory repository with jenkins
+  ## Integrate artifactory repository with jenkins

+ * Creating a dummy Jenkinsfile in the repository